Katana Engine: History

-Yasunori Sakuda, producer of Venus Vacation Prism: Dead or Alive Xtreme, said that Katana Engine replaced the Yawaraka Engine used in previous games in the series due to features such as its superior environment system; the developers were not able to implement rain in Dead or Alive Xtreme Venus Vacation due to constraints of the engine.
+Yasunori Sakuda, producer of Venus Vacation Prism: Dead or Alive Xtreme, said that Katana Engine replaced the Yawaraka Engine used in previous games in the series due to features such as its superior environment system; the developers were not able to implement rain in Dead or Alive Xtreme Venus Vacation due to constraints of the Yawaraka Engine.

+For the development of Nioh 3, the a new global illumination system was created called OBORO, and the LoD system was upgraded to use a meshlet-based stepless LoD, meaning levels of detail changes much more gradually as objects become more distant.

 Games

 This list only includes notable games that have been confirmed to use Katana Engine.